corywalker/llm_inference/README.md

 - **Vectorized matrix multiplication** using AVX2 (x86) and NEON (ARM) instructions.
 - **CPU only** - optimized for x86 and Apple Silicon.
 - **Simple architecture** - no computation graph, sequential execution.
+- **Reasonably fast** - for a supported architecture and model, you can expect this implementation to be almost as fast as llama.cpp.

 ## Limitations